ArPiRobot/arpirobot.github.io/docs/guide/hardware/supportedhardware.md

     | Miday Portable Charger  | 5000 mAh             | 2.4A                 | [Amazon](https://www.amazon.com/Miady-Portable-Charger-5000mAh-Lightweight/dp/B08GLYSTLZ) |

 ??? info "Other Options"
     Voltage regulators can be used to regulate power from the same source that powers motors (or another unregulated source).
-Raspberry Pi's require a 5V supply capable of the currents indicated above.
+Most single board computers require a 5V supply capable of the currents indicated above.
 Keep this in mind when selecting a regulator.
 Also be aware of the regulator's input voltage requirements.
 Some example regulators are listed below

     - 5V/3A UBEC from [Adafruit](https://www.adafruit.com/product/1385)
     - 5V/3A UBEC from ShareGoo ([Amazon](https://www.amazon.com/ShareGoo-Converter-Module-Quadcopter-Holder/dp/B07DYXTX9H/))